 4 Reasons to visit Monnickendam in day trip

 The most famous produce of Monnickendam is smoked fish.
 In the 1960’s and 1970’s there were over 30 smokehouses.
 You can immediately smell the smoked mackeral and eel when you enter the little lakeside harbour.
 Delicious.

 Day trip to Monnickendam on the Fish Days

-In summer, Monnickendam celebrates this old Dutch tradition during the Monnickendam Fish Days (Monnickendammer Visdagen).
+In summer, Monnickendam celebrates this old Dutch tradition of smoking fisch during the Monnickendam Fish Days (Monnickendammer Visdagen).
 The little town is all dressed up for this special occasion.
 The villagers are dressed in traditional clothes and show old Dutch crafts such as basked making, wooden shoe making and fish net makers.
 You can taste local products and listen to special choirs singing old fisherman’s songs.